Scarlet Witch: 1970s

-Steve Englehart succeeded Thomas as the writer of Avengers.
-He gave Wanda a more assertive personality and removed the highly-protective Quicksilver from the team.
-In 1974, Englehart expanded Wanda's powers by having her learn witchcraft from Agatha Harkness.
-The Vision and the Scarlet Witch married in Giant-Size Avengers #4 (June 1975), the end of the Celestial Madonna story arc.
-In 1979, Wanda learns Bob Frank and Madeline Joyce are not her and Pietro's parents.
+1980s

 Wanda then stars in the 4-issue limited series The Vision and the Scarlet Witch (1982–83), by writer Bill Mantlo and penciler Rick Leonardi.
 In this limited series, Magneto was retconned to be Wanda and Pietro's father.
 Englehart returned to the characters with penciler Richard Howell for a second limited series, in which the Scarlet Witch gets pregnant by magical means and delivers twin sons, William and Thomas.
 Englehart took over as writer for the spin-off series West Coast Avengers, later adding Vision and Wanda to the team.

 John Byrne later replaced Englehart on the series (which was renamed Avengers West Coast).
 He wrote and illustrated the controversial "Vision Quest" storyline, where the Vision is dismantled and turned into an emotionless being who later even refuses the chance to regain his emotions (leading to the annulment of his marriage to the Scarlet Witch).
 After this, Byrne retconned William and Thomas to be magical constructs created by Wanda experiencing a "hysterical" pregnancy and then subconsciously using her magic to create the children.
 At most, Wanda's magic should have only created illusions, but the twins were seemingly given life because Wanda unknowingly empowered them with pieces of the essence of the demon lord Mephisto.
 Mephisto later absorbs the children into himself, creating a bond to Wanda's magic and soul.
 To sever the connection, Agatha Harkness removes Wanda's memory of the children.
 Around this same time, Wanda is brainwashed twice by different villains, first to become a servant for the parasitic life form That Which Endures and then to be a "Bride of Set" during the crossover Atlantis Attacks.
 Although her mind is restored both times, the repeated trauma renders her catatonic.
 At this time, the Vision decides he cannot help Wanda or the Avengers West Coast and returns to the NYC team.